 - Knowledge of medical equipment and instruments.

-- Knowledge of common safety hazards and precautions to establish a safe working environment.
+- Knowledge of common safety hazards and precautions to establish a safe work environment.

 - Skilled in identifying problems and recommending solutions.

 - Skilled in preparing and maintaining records and writing reports, and responding to correspondence.

 - Skilled in developing and maintaining department quality assurance.

 - Skilled in establishing and maintaining effective working relationships with participants, medical staff, staff members and family caregivers.